samonzeweb/argononefan/README.md

 sudo make install
 ```

-The tools are installed in `/opt/argononefan`
+The tools are installed in `/opt/argononefan`.
+After that `adjustfan` should run as a service.
+You can change thresholds (see below).

 ## Uninstall